elSomewhere/song_v_agent_4/data/script.md

 59. **Shot 59**
     - **Action/Story Detail**: Joy steps through the rubble, finds Helena’s battered helmet partially buried in debris.
 She lifts it gently.
-    - **Framing/Camera**: Medium shot with Joy kneeling in the foreground, helmet in hand, Mother’s silhouette far behind.
+    - **Framing/Camera**: Medium shot with Joy kneeling in the foreground, helmet in hand, Urmutter’s silhouette far behind.
     - **Environment/Lighting**: Soft twilight, the sun nearly set.
 The scene is tinted with warm gold and cool shadows.
     - **Mood**: Succession, a passing of the torch in silence.